jgheithcock/marauders/readme.md

 About the Story
 ---------------

-"There was one present left under the Christmas tree, a wooden box with a tag that said 'I open at the close'"
+*There was one present left under the Christmas tree, a wooden box with a tag that said 'I open at the close.'*

 When my daughter turned thirteen, I made a scavenger hunt to her last Christmas present using a Marauder’s Map of our house.
 Use the map to find the clues and